SciCompKL/CoDiPack/documentation/TutorialB1.md

 ============

-This tutorial describes the basic use of the codi::EvaluationHelper which can be used to compute Jacobians and Hessians of arbitrary function in an automatic fashion.
+This tutorial describes the basic use of the codi::EvaluationHelper which can be used to compute Jacobians and Hessians of an arbitrary function in an automatic fashion.

 We want to differentiate a function that computes the angle between two vectors \f$a\f$ and \f$b\f$.
 Mathematical this is done by computing the dot product of the normalized vectors and taking the arcus cosine function of